neondatabase/website/content/docs/introduction/roadmap.md

 ### Observability

-* **Autoscaling visualizations**
+* **Autoscaling charts in Project Dashboard**

-    Adding dynamic charts, populated with real-time data, to help you visualize how autoscaling impacts CPU and RAM usage over time.
-See [Monitoring autoscaling](/docs/guides/autoscaling-guide#monitor-autoscaling) for a sneak peek.
+    Keeping with our improvements to monitoring and observability in Neon, the new Autoscaling graphs now available when you edit a branch's compute instance will soon be added to the Project Dashboard as well.
+See [Monitoring autoscaling](/docs/guides/autoscaling-guide#monitor-autoscaling) for a the current view, available for all paying users.

 ### Developer workflows